-With the demand for Memory Care communities on the rise, incorporating innovative design tricks will be key to supporting the needs of these residents.
+With the demand for Memory Care communities on the rise, incorporating innovative design tricks will be key to supporting the needs of residents.
 In addition to reduced mobility, strength and visual acuity, residents may have added concerns, like wandering or psychological symptoms.
-It is also important to consider integrating long-term infection control and prevention initiatives in memory care design.
+It is important to consider integrating long-term infection control and prevention initiatives in Memory Care design and holistic Senior Living design.

 When choosing fabrics, stick to lighter colorways – dark fabrics may appear as a missing space or hole.
 Similarly, keep the patterns simple.
 Complex patterns, specifically those with dots, could be mistaken for bugs or debris, while textured fabrics could encourage residents to pick at the fabric.
 Like in all Senior Living environments, vinyl fabrics are a great choice for Memory Care spaces because they’re moisture resistant and easy to wipe down.
 Find out more fabric and color palette Senior Living interior design tips.

 2. Helpful Technology for Seniors + Assistive Devices for Eldery Residents

 Keep residents safer with artificial intelligence fall detection technology.
 Falls have increased 20% during the COVID-19 pandemic1, but SafelyYou’s fall detection technology has shown strong results – up to 40% decrease in falls2, up to 80% decrease in ER visits2,3, and an improved length of stay in Memory Care communities of 2X translating to an additional $100,000 in revenue for a 30-bed memory care unit in only six months4.